 There will be panel discussions during each day of the festival in which directors are expected to attend to discuss their films with festival goers and/or may bring or send a representative(s) on their behalf.

 Final schedule of films that will be screened showing time and date will be posted on or around the last week in October/first week of November.

-Best of Festival Awards in the following five categories: fiction, documentary, animation, student fiction films and music video.
+Best of Festival Awards in each of the following seven categories: fiction, documentary, animation, student fiction films, music video, trailers and episodic.